Wilbert Frazier

-Wilbert Bennie Frazier (born August 24, 1942 – January 19, 2018) was an American former basketball player.
+Wilbert Bennie Frazier (born August 24, 1942 – January 19, 2018) was an American professional basketball player.
 Frazier played college basketball for the Grambling State Tigers where he was a first-team All-Southwestern Athletic Conference (SWAC) selection from 1963 to 1965.

 Professional career

 Frazier was drafted by the San Francisco Warriors in second round of the 1965 NBA draft with the 12th overall draft pick.
 He appeared in two games for the Warriors.

 Frazier spent the following two seasons playing in the Eastern Professional Basketball League for the New Haven Elms and the Harrisburg Patriots.